 Asanga gave a long list of different objects to gain shamatha on, depending on what our major problem might be.
 Breath is the recommended object of focus for when the biggest problems we have are distraction and mental wandering, including verbal thought and other mental garbage going through our minds.
 For most of us, this is quite dominant and focusing on the breath is a way to counteract all this mental wandering.
 But if, for instance, our main problems are desire and attachment for someone’s body, then we focus on the human body that we find so attractive and on all the waste products that are in the stomach and bowels and on the skeleton as the object of concentration.
 To attain shamatha with this, in addition to attaining concentration, we counteract the attachment and desire.

-Our shamatha here, whether conceptual or non-conceptual, is accompanied with many other mental factors besides gross detection and non-attachment, for instance love and compassion.
+Our shamatha here, whether conceptual or non-conceptual, is accompanied with many other mental factors besides non-attachment, for instance love and compassion.
 There is also distinguishing.
 What are we distinguishing?
 Instead of distinguishing how beautiful that body is on the outside, we focus on what’s on the inside: the skeleton and the waste material in the intestines.

 Asanga has a whole long list of different topics that we can attain shamatha on.
 We shouldn’t think that shamatha is just on the breath or on awareness or the open space of awareness.
 Those are examples of objects that we can use, but whatever object we choose as our focus shouldn’t be simply for the sake of gaining concentration.
 It should also be for helping us to gain provisional relief from a certain disturbing state of mind.

 Once we have attained a state of shamatha, we strive to attain a state of vipashyana on top of that.
 Our minds are still perfectly focused with shamatha – no flightiness of mind, no mental dullness and it has the exhilarating, blissful physical and mental sense of fitness to be able to concentrate as long as we wish.
-But with vipashyana, we not only have gross detection of the details about our object of focus, but also subtle discernment (dpyod-pa) of all the precise details.
+But with vipashyana, we have both gross detection (rtog-pa) of the general details about our object of focus, but also subtle discernment (dpyod-pa) of all the precise details.
 In addition, we gain a second exhilarating, blissful sense of fitness to be able to discern and understand all the details of anything.
 That’s why vipashyana is called an “exceptionally perceptive state of mind.”

 The Three Objects of Yogic Bare Cognition